programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Method 2 employs the use of IIIF Workbench, a tool created by IIIF Technical Coordinator [Glen Robson](https://github.com/glenrobson) that allows you to upload an image from your local computer that will then be converted to IIIF tiles and stored in your own version of the IIIF Workbench GitHub repository.

 There are, however, caveats with this method that are worth mentioning before you get started.

 1. IIIF Workbench is slow at breaking down images with the tiler, so it can take a while for images to upload.
-2. IIIF Workbench sometimes never generates tiles for an image—it just loads on "Generating tiles" forever.
+2. IIIF Workbench sometimes never generates tiles for an image — it just loads on 'Generating tiles' forever.
 This is typically because an image has been resized incorrectly, is too big, or is not in an accepted file format.
-3. IIIF Workbench does not work with organizational GitHub accounts because you can't log into organizational accounts.
+3. IIIF Workbench does not work with organizational GitHub accounts because you cannot log into organizational accounts.
 4. Uploaded files must be under 100 MB.
 This excludes high-quality [TIFFs](https://en.wikipedia.org/wiki/TIFF), unless you resize the TIFFs significantly.

 IIIF Workbench is overall a great tool, that prioritizes ease of use and features a clear and simple [Graphical User Interface (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface) to make uploading images easier, especially for those with limited knowledge of programming.